-Herpetofauna is well represented across the block, with good populations of sand lizard and smooth snake.
+Herpetofauna is well represented across the block, examples would be the populations of sand lizard and smooth snake.
 The trackside habitats of Ashley Heath provide quality reptile habitat, which is used by adder (Vipera berus) and has also recently become home to coral necklace (Illecebrum verticillatum), a rare plant restricted to just a few sites in southern and south-west England.